-E. FORMAL RESOLUTION
+6. FORMAL RESOLUTION

 The College will seek to complete the investigation and adjudication within ninety (90) business days after the investigators' first interview of the complainant.
-Timeframes for all phases of the grievance process, including the investigation and any related appeal apply equally to both parties.
+Timeframes for all phases of the grievance process, including the investigation, the hearing, and any related appeal, apply equally to both parties.
 There may be circumstances that require the extension of time frames for good cause.
-Time frames may be extended to ensure the integrity and completeness of the investigation or resolution of the Complaint, comply with a request by external law enforcement, accommodate the absence of a party, advisor, or witness, or for other legitimate reasons, including the complexity of the investigation; the severity and extent of the alleged misconduct; and/or College breaks, holidays and/or closures.
+Time frames may be extended to ensure the integrity and completeness of the investigation or adjudication, comply with a request by external law enforcement, accommodate the absence of a party, advisor, or witness, or for other legitimate reasons, including the complexity of the investigation and the severity and extent of the alleged misconduct.
 The Title IX Coordinator will notify the parties in writing of any extension of the time frames for good cause, and the reason for the extension.